 Before you can start selling, you need to know who you’re selling to.
-As a start-up you have limited spend so you need to keep your target market as focussed as possible.
+As a start-up you have limited spend so you need to keep your target market as focused as possible.
 You can broaden your markets later on but for the time being, your objective is winning your first ten big customers.

-Identify what industry you want to target and be laser-focused in how you deliver your marketing.
+Identify what industry you want to target and be laser-focused on how you deliver your marketing.
 Depending on your location a national campaign will succeed in doing little more than burning money.
 The competition is too great and your budgets are too small.

 Look at a geographical area that you can realistically service.
 Whether that’s travelling for onsite development or timezones to make communication easier.
 It’s also worth considering the size of the businesses you want to work with and the markets they serve.

 This level of specificity helps you to refine the content you should create and spend your marketing budget efficiently and effectively.

 If you’re struggling to answer these questions it may be worth seeking outside insight.
 After all, you’re a tech start-up, not a B2B content marketing agency.

 Either way, try to get some ideas down.
 Starting with a client you loved working with – or your ideal client – is a good idea.
 From there you can build small marketing campaigns to test whether or not your assumptions are correct.

 Define your Target Buyer

-Once you have a firm idea of who are your ideal clients are, you need to dig deeper and define who the buyer personas are.
+Once you have a firm idea of who your ideal clients are, you need to dig deeper and define who the buyer personas are.